ximonn/simegraph/README.md

 This instruction is based on mac-os, if you're use a linux flavor it should be straight forward and even easier for you.

 Chose to apply a Mask color (white, red or green or black) that works best with your animation jpg's.
 The example is a really bad combo → white.
 The walking man has a white bag which is almost blown out – there is a white colored edge at the building he passes.
-It's a terrible combination, but the result is almost ok.
-With a green mask this animation would work great.
+It's a terrible combination - great for testing, even though the result is reasonable good.
+With a green mask this animation would work better (as in easier and more reliable cross browser).

 For best results use a tripod and remote trigger if you are capturing jpg's and/or movie segments.
 The example was shot with the camera semi hand-hold – I've corrected a bit for it, but you can see it in the details.